 We were greeted at the airport by Papi y Vicky, who came to take us to their home for the evening.
 We had dinner, conversation, a bit of coffee – and a place to put our things and rest our heads before the early morning break for the beach.

 We traveled before sunrise across the windy roads in a truck that was handmade by Papi’s son.
-Can you imagine such a gift as a custom made truck – crafted from two different vehicles?
+Can you imagine such a gift as a custom-made truck – crafted from two different vehicles?
 A stick shift made from a gun barrel, door locks made from bullet casings, and a turbo engine under the hood.
 It was a 4×4 lover’s dream, a cross between a Toyota Land Cruiser and a Land Rover.

 Papi was proud of his truck, and in it, we passed the hours through the Costa Rican landscape: small homes, schools, fútbol fields, trees of all kinds, and birds singing through the morning haze.
 The smells coming in my window took my mind and my heart back to Puerto Rico – if I didn’t know that I wasn’t on my childhood island, I could swear I was 16 again and traveling to a volleyball game.

 Papi y Vicky took us out to breakfast.
 I was prepared for lots of beans and rice, and that was my breakfast, Gallo Pinto, with a warm, sweet cup of coffee.
-We continued on our drive and arrived at a little patch of land near the beach.
+We continued driving and arrived at a little patch of land near the beach.
 We set up camp – two tents and a kitchen.
 It took hours, but I soon discovered why we put a canopy over the kitchen.

 With Papi y Vicky at Our Campground at the Beach